mr-soulfox/mr-soulfox/README.md

 <br/>

 <p align="justify">
 I am a Backend Developer and passionate about solving problems using technology.
 I am always looking to improve my skills with through projects.
-I have knowledge in Back-end Java, Golang, NodeJS and Python. i am pursuit to learning about Data Science focused in Big Data with Python and Scala and Game Development with C++ too.
+I have knowledge in Back-end Java, Golang, NodeJS and Python. i am pursuit to learning about Data Science focused in Big Data with Python, R and Scala and Game Development with C++ too.
 </p><br/>

 <div align="center">